A lot went on at Catalunya in 2017, and not all of it was gravy, far from it, in actual fact…

 Lorenzo, meanwhile, eventually woke up from his fugue state and made his way back up the field to finish fourth.
 In fact, another lap or two and he’d likely have taken Dani Pedrosa for the final podium spot such was his end of race pace.
 Maybe it was his choice of the harder tyre that spooked him mid-race, but we can only imagine Ducati bosses will be wondering exactly what was going on.
 Either way, Jorge is starting to click it together inch by inch, bit by bit.

 As for Yamaha, well, the good news is that most of the next few tracks coming up shouldn’t have low grip quotients, so they shouldn’t suffer in the same way as they did in Barcelona.
 Likewise, unless Ducati and Dovi have turned a serious corner then it may be ‘business as usual’ from Assen onwards.
 Or maybe not, we guess we’ll see, won’t we?

 Catalunya Top Ten:

 3 – Dani Pedrosa – Honda

 10 – Maverick Vinales – Yamaha

-Pics: Yamaha & DucatiEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: Yamaha & DucatiEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.